Supplier Relationships: 5 Ways to improveManufacturing | January 10, 2022 | By

-Maintaining a good relationship with a supplier involves a lot of collaboration.
-This includes managing purchase orders, accounts payable and RFQs across multiple platforms.
+Maintaining a good supplier relationship involves a lot of collaboration.
+This includes managing purchase orders, accounts payable, and RFQs across multiple platforms.
 Investing in a cloud platform that seamlessly connects buyers and suppliers on a single platform would make this collaboration easier.
 On a cloud-based platform, the interactions are recorded in real-time for the suppliers and buyers to see.
 This transparency helps both parties to track every part of the PO Process ensuring that nothing is missed.
 For the collaboration to be effective, the technology platform has to be used by both the buyer and supplier.

 2. Have detailed contractual agreements

 It is necessary to draft Supplier Relationship Agreements if you are buying from the same vendor on a regular basis.
-Detail everything that you expect from your partnership like Item/Service Description, Price, Delivery Terms, Payment Terms and so on.
+Detail everything that you expect from your partnership like Item/Service Description, Price, Delivery Terms, Payment Terms, and so on.
 The agreement reflects the complexity of your business requirements.
-If your agreement is well-documented, chances of disputes occurring are reduced.
-It also lessens confusions.
+If your agreement is well-documented, the chances of disputes occurring are reduced.
+It also lessens confusion.

 Specify the data that you need from a supplier and set standards for how you measure that data.
 Being able to evaluate Supplier performance creates an open and effective communication channel to quickly relay both the positive and negative aspects.
 This improves collaboration and performance.
 Usually, manufacturers communicate these metrics with supplier scorecards and share them with suppliers on a regular basis.
 Here are some key metrics you can measure: